United Air Lines Flight 23

 Investigators combed through the debris and were confronted with unusual evidence; the toilet and baggage compartment had been smashed into fragments.
 Shards of metal riddled the inside of the toilet door, while the other side of the door was free of the metal fragments.
-The tail section had been severed just aft of the toilet and was found mostly intact almost a mile away from the main wreckage.
+The tail section had been severed just aft of the toilet and was found mostly intact, with two of the victims' bodies nearby, almost 1 mi away from the main wreckage.

 The Federal Bureau of Investigation declassified 324 documents related to the investigation on November 16, 2017.
 It is notable for being the first proven act of air sabotage in the history of commercial aviation.

 Incident

 United States Bureau of Investigation investigator Melvin Purvis said, "Our investigation convinced me that the tragedy resulted from an explosion somewhere in the region of the baggage compartment in the rear of the aircraft.
 Everything in front of the compartment was blown forward, everything behind blown backward, and things at the side outward."
 He also noted that the gasoline tanks "were crushed in, showing [that] there was no explosion in them."